Can You Screw into Wood Filler? (Mar 2023) NEW Guide!

 Heavy load or stress changes the dimensional strength of wood filler and destroys the wood filler.

-Therefore, wood filler does not support well to hold large screws that carry stress and load.
+Therefore, the wood filler does not support well to hold large screws that carry stress and load.

-When the wood filler is completely dried and cured you can drill a screw or nail to the preferred area without any issue because of the great flexibility of wood filler has.
+When the wood filler is completely dried and cured you can drill a screw or nail into the preferred area without any issue because of the great flexibility of wood filler.

 Tip: If the hole was stripped out of a screw or it is in a hinge mortise, it’s not a good thing to fill the hole using wood filler.